junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Bobby shrugs, answering dryly, "For helping those idjits, of course."

 "Anyway," Ash continues.
-"No angel patrol in the prison area, either, just as empty as anywhere else.
+"No halo patrol in the prison area, either, just as empty as anywhere else.
 So we busted Bobby out."

 "Wait, you picked locks in Heaven's prison?"
 Dean widens his eyes.